cmdr-1/memento_mori/readme.md

 Additionally, I’d like to add some sort of visual representation of the amount of time left, maybe in the form of an hourglass, but in a way to ensure the extension retains a minimal aesthetic.

+<h2>Development Process</h2>

+Most of the work done for this app was done in the JavaScript file.
+Initially, I had used script tags in the HTML file to check whether or not a birthdate had been saved to the browser’s `localStorage` and then render HTML elements based on the outcome.
+I found out when trying to test my extension in Firefox (using [`web-ext run`](https://github.com/mozilla/web-ext) that my HTML wasn’t rendering at all.
+Through some digging, I eventually discovered that web extensions don’t like `<script>` tags in their HTML files, and would just silently fail any code inside the tags.

+The solution to this problem was to obviously remove any `<script>` tags and move the code inside of them into the JavaScript file.
+To do this, I put the code into a function called `main()` and had it run as soon as the JS file was loaded.

+Buttons that relied on JavaScript event listeners in the HTML also had to be changed, so instead, I set up event listeners that activated after the DOM was loaded and fired when their associated buttons are clicked.